Meet Hayden

 — Heather, Hayden's mother

 Walk into one of Hayden's sessions with music therapist Will, and you'll find a world shaped entirely around her interests.
 Right now, that world is the Slime Rancher video game soundtrack, sweeping and wordless, music she can lose herself in completely.
 Before that, it was Minecraft.
 Before that, drums.
-Each season brings a new obsession, and Will meets her there, using every note as a bridge toward the goals they're working on together: communication, flexibility, frustration tolerance, and the ability to transition from one thing to the next without it feeling like the end of the world.
+Each season brings a new repetition of preferred songs and activities that shift over time, and Will, her Music Therapist, meets her there, using every note as a bridge toward the goals they're working on together: communication, flexibility, frustration tolerance, and the ability to transition from one thing to the next without it feeling like the end of the world.

 A few months ago, leaving the sensory room at the end of a session was a struggle.
 Today, Will says the words, one more song, and then we go, and Hayden is ready.
 Just like that.
 It's a small thing that means everything.